Portal Runner: Reception and controversy

 The PlayStation 2 version received "mixed" reviews according to video game review aggregator Metacritic.
 The Game Boy Color version gave an earliest review from Nintendo Power, which gave it a score of two-and-a-half stars out of five, just nearly five months before the game was released.

-The PS2 version gained notoriety when it was panned by GamePro, with a rating of 2.3 out of 5.
-GamePro was the first to review the game, saying that it "looks like a late-generation PlayStation title rather than a second-generation PS2 effort".
+The PS2 version gained notoriety when it was panned by GamePro, which was the first to review the game, saying that it "looks like a late-generation PlayStation title rather than a second-generation PS2 effort."
 Trip Hawkins, then-president of 3DO and publisher of Portal Runner, sent an angry email to John Rousseau, who was president of GamePro.
 The email was published on the internet in its entirety.
-In the email, Hawkins told Rousseau that Rousseau's customers were the advertisers, not the readers, and implied that the reviews should be written to keep the advertisers happy.
+In the email, Hawkins told Rousseau that his customers were the advertisers, not the readers, and implied that the reviews should be written to keep the advertisers happy.
 Hawkins wrote: "...there is something wrong with (the reviewer), not with Portal Runner.
 If you disagree with me, you do so at your own peril....
 I should mention in passing that 3DO has been one of your largest advertisers.
-Effective immediately, we are going to have to cut that back".
+Effective immediately, we are going to have to cut that back."